jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/NPM and Yarn cheat sheet.md

 # Disable Yarn PnP

-- Yarn PnP causes issues with some frameworks like SvelteKit
+- Yarn PnP causes issues with some frameworks like SvelteKit, and can interfere with VSCode TypeScript support

 ```shell
 yarn config set nodeLinker node-modules